Welcome to the Alaska Certified Erosion and Sediment Control Lead Training Program

 AK-CESCL (Alaska Certified Erosion and Sediment Control Lead) is a training and certification program to enhance compliance with the Alaska Department of Environmental Conservation Construction General Permit for storm water discharges.
 It is overseen by the Alaska Storm Water Steering Committee (ASWSC) to provide standardized training statewide.
 ASWSC is a collaboration of government agencies and contractor associations.

 AK-CESCL training is a two-day course that includes the erosion and sedimentation processes, the regulatory requirements, Storm Water Pollution Prevention Plans, Best Management Practices, inspection, record-keeping, and cold climate challenges.
 To become certified, an individual must attend the entire course and pass a written exam.
 The certification is valid for three years.
+Individuals who are CPECS, CESSWI, CPSWQ, and/or CISEC certified, will be allowed to automatically bypass the two-day course and take the 8-hour Refresher Course without having to first take the two-day (16-hour) course prior.
+If the participant fails to achieve a passing score from the 8-hour recertification course, the participant will be required to retake the two-day certification course.

 This course is a summary of the two-day initial AK-CESCL class.
 This course thoroughly examines erosion and sediment pollution control concepts and design procedures as they apply to construction projects.
 The Refresher Course is a training and certification program to comply with the Alaska Department of Environmental Conservation Construction General Permit.
-The Refresher Course will stress risk management, review proper best management practicies, and provide guidance.
+The Refresher Course will stress risk management, review proper best management practices, and provide guidance.

 Upon passing the 8-hour refresher course, the applicant will be granted an AK-CESCL certificate.
 Applicants not passing the (8-hour) refresher course will be required to retake the two-day (16-hour) class.